 He lies on a cheap duvet of a bed on the ground floor of a casino in Teays Valley, West Virginia.
 He hears the sound of clinking waiters and tries a new name for the one from this morning: Johnny No.

-At 101, the Devil is as small as a mummy.
+At 101, he's as small as a mummy.
 His eyes water when he doesn't wear his glasses.
 Memories move in his mind like blind men bumping into furniture.

 A peahen on a garage roof and a preacher killing a dying raccoon with the pan side of a shovel.